Menu Close

 **Registration**

-The only form of registration is a) an observing list used to record your observations and b) a signed waiver.
 Be sure to get an observation list, either from one of the local astronomy clubs, one of the coordinators or at the site.
 You can also print one from our web site, see the link above.
 If you plan on using this or your personal printed version at the marathon, please use both sides so only one sheet is used and turned in to the coordinators.
 This helps greatly with recording the event because multiple sheets from many observers can get mixed up, possibly causing errors in recording the event and determining awards.

 Be sure to fill in the top portion so awards and certificates can given to all who earn them.
 The observing list will be returned with your award.